Active Exploration via Autoregressive Generation of Missing Data: Theoretical results

-The next lemma is a standard result connecting the excess expected loss of a sequence model $p_{\theta}$ to its KL divergence from the true sequence model $p^*$.
-Recall, the expected loss of a sequence model $p_\theta$ is denoted $\ell(p_\theta)$, defined in \eqref{eq:pop_loss}.
-To (nearly) minimize loss, $p_\theta$ the learner needs to closely approximate the true sequence model $p^*$. \begin{lemma} For any sequence model $p_\theta$,
+The next lemma is a standard result connecting the excess expected loss of a sequence model $ n$ to its KL divergence from the true sequence model $p^*$.
+In this section, for notational convenience, we use $p^*$ and $\widehat{p}$ to denote $p_{\TN{per-action}}^*$ and $\widehat{p}_{\TN{per-action}}$, respectively.
+Recall, the expected loss of a sequence model $\widehat{p}$ is denoted $\ell(\widehat{p})$, defined in \eqref{eq:pop_loss}.
+To (nearly) minimize loss, $\widehat{p}$ the learner needs to closely approximate the true sequence model $p^*$. \begin{lemma} For any sequence model $\widehat{p}$,

 \end{lemma} \begin{proof} By the definition of the expected loss in \eqref{eq:pop_loss}, and the chain rule of KL divergence: